Andreas Jakobsson: Club career

 Born in Lund and raised in Teckomatorp, Jakobsson started his senior career as a central defender for nearby club Landskrona BoIS in 1990.
 He helped Landskrona win promotion for the top-flight Swedish Allsvenskan championship in 1993.
 Landskrona were relegated again following the 1994 Allsvenskan season, and Jakobsson moved on to Allsvenskan club Helsingborgs IF.
-He instantly commanded a place in Helsingborg's starting line-up, and made his debut for the Swedish national team in February 1996.
+He instantly commanded a place in Helsingborg's starting line-up, and made his debut in the Sweden national team in February 1996.
 Together with Ola Nilsson, he formed the strongest central defence in Allsvenskan for several years and in 1999, HIF was finally able to win Allsvenskan after 58 years of waiting.
 Without the solid defence controlled by Jakobsson, many doubt it would have been possible.

 After winning the 1999 Allsvenskan championship with HIF, he moved abroad to play for Hansa Rostock in the Bundesliga in the summer 2000.
 He played three seasons at Rostock, missing only three of 102 league games for the club.
 In July 2003, Jakobsson left Rostock to play for Brøndby IF in the Danish Superliga.

 He played five games in the 2004–05 Superliga, which Brøndby would go on to win, before moving to English club Southampton F.C. in the FA Premier League, scoring twice against Crystal Palace and Middlesbrough.
 At the end of the season, Southampton were relegated, and Jakobsson returned to play for Helsingborgs IF.
 After the 2007 season, he retired from professional football.